Elliott003/42-Adelaide/README.md

 # 42
-This repo record my study in 42 Adelaide
+This repo records my study in 42 Adelaide